-However, only public corporations are required to have an audit committee and an internal audit function (Section31 Public Corporations Act 1993 SA).
-At local council level, audit committees are open to the public, which is not the current practice in other jurisdictions.
+Recently, only public corporations were required to have an audit committee and an internal audit function (Section 31 Public Corporations Act 1993 SA).
+But this is under review at State Government level.
+At local council level, audit committees are open to the public, which is not the current practice in other jurisdictions, but this may change.

-Most States include the internal and external audit functions as required activities of the audit committee, and guidance material particularly references the International Professional Practices Framework (IPPF), which includes the International Standards for the Professional Practice of Internal Auditing, and references to 'suitable qualifications' for internal Auditors.
+Most States include the internal and external audit functions as required activities of the audit committee, and guidance material particularly references the International Professional Practices Framework (IPPF), which includes the International Standards for the Professional Practice of Internal Auditing, and references to 'suitable qualifications' for internal Auditors..